-Community Development Consulting Program
+National Consulting Program

 What is Business Impact Group?

-This program is free of charge.
-Projects begin as 8-week engagements that conclude with a final set of recommendations.
-Longer projects can extend across two quarters (16 weeks).
+Projects are 6-week engagements that conclude with a final set of recommendations and deliverables.
+Engagements have the option to extend across multiple quarters with new teams.
 Note that this program is entirely student-led.

 What small businesses and community-based organizations are eligible for the program?